xXSFORTUNEXx/Garbage/README.md

 # Garbage
 Farkle mixed with yahtzee where you may get something you think is good, but its actual garbage.

-Rules:
+Rules:<br>
 On the first turn you roll all 6 dice.
 You must get a One, Five or any Combination listed.
 If you roll all 6 into One, Five or some of the many Combinations you have Hot Dice and can start over rolling all 6.
 You will then add the total from before Hot Dice to the new roll.
-You can roll until you want to stop unless you do not roll a One, Five or a Combination.
+You can roll until you want to stop unless you<br>
+do not roll a One, Five or a Combination.
 You can then choose to take a Chance or take a 0.
 If you take a Chance and fail you will be deducted 500 points.
 If you succeeded then you continue until you choose to stop or fail and take another Chance or take a 0.
 If you fail another Chance you are deducted 500 points multiplied by the amount of successful Chances.

-Combinations:
+Combinations:<br>
-Five - 50 Points
+Five - 50 Points<br>
-1 Pair Any Number - 50 Points
+1 Pair Any Number - 50 Points<br>
-One - 100 Points
+One - 100 Points<br>
-3 x Twos - 200 Points
+3 x Twos - 200 Points<br>
-Straight One-Two-Three - 250 Points
+Straight One-Two-Three - 250 Points<br>
-3 x Threes - 300 Points
+3 x Threes - 300 Points<br>
-3 x Fours - 400 Points
+3 x Fours - 400 Points<br>
-3 x Fives - 500 Points
+3 x Fives - 500 Points<br>
-2 Pairs of Any 2 Numbers - 500 Points
+2 Pairs of Any 2 Numbers - 500 Points<br>
-Straight One-Two-Three-Four - 500 Points
+Straight One-Two-Three-Four - 500 Points<br>
-3 x Sixes - 600 Points
+3 x Sixes - 600 Points<br>
-3 x Ones - 1000 Points
+3 x Ones - 1000 Points<br>
-4 Set Any Number - 1000 Points
+4 Set Any Number - 1000 Points<br>
-Full House Set Of 3 and 2 Pair - 1000 Points
+Full House Set Of 3 and 2 Pair - 1000 Points<br>
-Straight One-Two-Three-Four-Five - 1000 Points
+Straight One-Two-Three-Four-Five - 1000 Points<br>
-5 Set Any Number - 2000 Points
+5 Set Any Number - 2000 Points<br>
-3 Set and 3 Set Any Number - 2000 Points
+3 Set and 3 Set Any Number - 2000 Points<br>
-3 Pairs of 2 Any Number - 2000 Points
+3 Pairs of 2 Any Number - 2000 Points<br>
-Straight One-Two-Three-Four-Five-Six - 3000 Points
+Straight One-Two-Three-Four-Five-Six - 3000 Points<br>
-6 Set Any Number - 3000 Points
+6 Set Any Number - 3000 Points<br>
 4 Set Any Number And 2 Pair Any Number - 3000 Points

 Special Rules: